Secret treaty

 A secret treaty is a treaty (international agreement) in which the contracting state parties have agreed to conceal the treaty's existence or substance from other states and the public.
 Such a commitment to keep the agreement secret may be contained in the instrument itself or in a separate agreement.

 According to one compilation of secret treaties published in 2004, there have been 593 secret treaties negotiated by 110 countries and independent political entities since the year 1521.
 Secret treaties were highly important in the balance of power diplomacy of 18th and 19th century Europe, but are rare today.

+Secret treaties have been prevalent in authoritarian states where rulers use the treaties to suppress domestic opposition and unrest.